 (3) Take the Divorce Orientation and Education Classes Early

 If you have minor children between you and the spouse you’re divorcing then you will need to take the divorce orientation and education courses.
 It used to be that you could only take them in person, but the court has now provided options for people to take these courses online.
 There is a fee for both of these classes.
 The Divorce Education course is $35 and the Divorce Orientation course is $30, but you can get a discount if you attend the course soon after the divorce was filed.
 More importantly, however, is the fact that some courts will not allow you to pursue certain remedies or won’t schedule certain hearings unless you’ve completed these courses.

-(4) Don’t be Too Nice in Your Initial Petition for Divorce
+(4) Don’t Be Too Nice in Your Initial Petition for Divorce

 The first document you file with the court will be your Petition for Divorce.
 This document will set forth everything you’re asking for: legal and physical custody, child support, alimony, your favorite dishes, that kitchen table your parents gave you, and money out of the joint savings account.
 Occasionally we have clients that don’t want to come across too harsh in this initial filing, so they ask us to draft up a document that they hope won’t offend their spouse.
-We remind our clients of two main things:
+We remind our clients about two main things:

 - Anything you ask for in your initial papers can be bargained away in negotiation.
 So, if as you move through the divorce process you find your spouse being surprisingly agreeable and fair, you can return the favor and discard some of those terms that were in your initial filing.

 - Chances are, your spouse is going to file a harsh counter-petition for divorce.
 It can be a disconcerting thing to file what you feel is a fair Petition for Divorce only to have your spouse turn around and file a counter-petition that seems to be anything but fair, but that’s probably what’s going to happen.